shashiX07/Niblie/README.md

   ]
 });
 ```
+Refresh the page and your data will appear in the extension.<br>
 👉 You can download a sample file from [here](https://github.com/shashiX07/Niblie/releases/download/Niblie/sample.json)
-Refresh the page and your data will appear in the extension.

 ---

 ## 👨‍💻 Developers